One Piece Vs Two Piece Toilet: Which One To Pick?

 In some cases, single piece toilets have a different design.
 Take TOTO 500 or Sanicompact for example.
 But, if we are talking about standard one-piece and two-piece toilets, there will not be a huge difference when it comes to size.

 Standard one piece toilets weigh around 40 kg (88 pounds), whereas two-piece toilet weighs around 25 kg (55 pounds).
-This is because one-piece toilet holds the ceramic tank during the firing cycle in production so the weight undoubtedly goes high.
+This is because the one-piece toilet holds the ceramic tank during the firing cycle in production, so the weight undoubtedly increases.

-Besides the design of two toilet types, does the functionality has any difference?
+Besides the design of the two toilet types, does the functionality have any difference?

 Nope, not at all.

-When we are talking about functionality, we are talking about the power of flush, and thus, we are talking about the flushing mechanism.
+When we are talking about functionality, we are referring to the power of the flush, and thus, we are talking about the flushing mechanism.

-Surprise.
-If you are not already aware, toilets are designed for that one function: to flush away human waste.
+The surprising part is.
+If you are not already aware, toilets are designed for that one function: to flush away human waste!

 How about the durability?
 The result is same as the flushing power - Nothing.

-Of course, different manufacturers have different quality, but broadly speaking, there aren’t a huge quality gap between these two models.
-Oh, just to remind you, due to the two-piece design, they sometimes suffers cracks between tank and bowl, but this only happens on rare occasion.
+Of course, different manufacturers have different quality, but broadly speaking, there isn’t a huge gap in regard to quality between these two models.
+Oh, and just to remind you, due to the two-piece design, they sometimes suffers cracks between tank and bowl, but this only happens on rare occasion.

 Hands down, the one-piece toilet wins this round by a clean KO.

-Although one-piece toilets are heavy to move around, the installation process is much easier compared to the two-piece toilet because there is no need of any hassle to connect the tank and the bowl.
+Although one-piece toilets are heavy to move around, the installation process is much easier compared to the two-piece toilet because there is no hassle of connecting the tank and the bowl.

 On the other hand, (get it?
-Because the one-piece toilet typically needs a second pair of hand…) when you are installing the two-piece toilet, you have to beware of cracking the porcelain while attaching the bowl and the tank.
+Because the one-piece toilet typically needs a second pair of hands…) when you are installing the two-piece toilet, you have to be careful not to crack the porcelain while attaching the bowl and the tank.

-Most of the time, two-piece toilet does not come with a wax ring and toilet seat.
+Most of the time, the two-piece toilet does not come with a wax ring and a toilet seat.

-Also, some one-piece toilet can be wall mounted, which is a great way to save space in a small bathroom.
+Also, some one-piece toilets can be wall mounted, which is a great way to save space in a small bathroom.